Updated 2026large-breed guide

 Why Dog Beds Matter for Your Akita

-Because Akita dogs are prone to hip dysplasia, the right bed is not a luxury -- it is a health investment.
-Orthopedic support during rest helps reduce pressure on vulnerable joints and can slow the progression of degenerative conditions.
-A bed that is too thin, too small, or lacks proper support forces their 70-130 lbs body onto hard surfaces, which compounds joint stress over time.
+Because Akita dogs are prone to hip dysplasia, the right bed isn't a luxury -- it's a health investment.
+I learned this with Benny (my 9-year-old lab/pit mix with hip dysplasia).
+Orthopedic support during rest reduces pressure on vulnerable joints and can slow the progression of degenerative conditions.
+A bed that's too thin or too small forces their 70-130 lbs body onto hard surfaces, and that compounds joint stress over time.

 Large-Breed Sizing for Akita (70-130 lbs)